wikicrafter/BPTYNTK/fullstackjs.md

 > JavaScript now used as a front-end and back-end language

 > Using it for both could save time and eliminate the effort of learning other backend languages
-> Full stack JS has a kot of potentials
+> Full stack JS has a lot of potential
-> It might take long time to write everything on it
+> It might take a long time to write everything on it